 Top Things to Do in Willamette Valley

-• Enjoy wine tastings or tours at one of the 700+ wineries.
-It can be overwhelming choosing a few, but the Willamette Valley Wine website lets you filter search results by ultra-specific categories including dog-friendly wineries, wineries with food pairings, or those with live music.
+- Enjoy wine tasting or a wine tour at one of the 700+ wineries in Willamette Valley Wine Country.
+It can be overwhelming choosing a few, but the official wine website lets you filter search results by ultra-specific categories including dog-friendly wineries, wineries with food pairings, or those with live music.

 9. Silver Falls State Park